 Orchiata – Growing in popularity, this substrate is produced from 100% pure New Zealand Pinus radiata bark.
 Orchiata is a hard and stable bark compared to other pine species; however, it needs to be processed from its raw state.
-This process allows Orchiata to hold water and nutrients on the outside layer of each bark chip, and creates a slightly rough surface for roots to anchor to.
+This process allows Orchiata to hold water and nutrients on the outside layer of each bark chip, and creates a slightly rough surface for roots to anchor.
 Dolomite (calcium magnesium) is applied to Orchiata in the final stages of production and for this reason it needs to be used straight from the bag (do not rinse or wash before using).
 The dolomite in Orchiata provides the plant with an initial start up supply of these two minerals.
 Growers must remember though that after a good length of time (around 9 months), dolomite will have broken down and growers must reapply dolomite or other liming compounds to maintain optimum plant growth.

 New Zealand Tree Fern Fiber - this is the newest media for orchid growers.
-It is a fine product full of fluffy pieces and small twigs usually under 2 inches.
+It is a fine product full of fluffy bits, and small twigs usually under 2 inches.
 It holds and wicks water throughout the pot and so is a great media to use for growing moisture loving orchids, and for growing any orchid on windowsills in the home where it is harder to maintain higher humidity.
 This type of Tree Fern is sustainably harvested.

 Peat Moss holds more moisture than sphagnum moss, but the horticultural peat moss commonly found is too fine to be used in anything but a terrestrial soil-like media.
 However, the harvesting of any type of peat moss is unsustainable and therefore Kelley's has chosen to not support that industry - we no longer sell any type of peat moss product.